 Enterprize Tasmania is an innovation hub for Tasmanian entrepreneurs transforming ideas into successful, scalable businesses.
 Supporting a variety of sectors, a particular focus is channelled towards technology-enabled start-ups, including agritech.

-Test bed facilities are available through key partnerships with research institutions such as the Tasmanian Institute of Agriculture (TIA), the University of Tasmania (UTAS), and the Department of Primary Industries, Parks, Water, and Environment (DPIPWE).
+Test bed facilities are available through key partnerships with research institutions such as the Tasmanian Institute of Agriculture (TIA), the University of Tasmania (UTAS), and the Department of Natural Resources and Environment Tasmania (NRE).

 Support for sustainable agriculture development, research and education have never been stronger.
 In particular, the TIA’s 6 research centres cover capabilities over the entire agriculture and food value chain from production to consumption.
 High-quality education and training mean investors and entrepreneurs have access to specialised research, world-class equipment and a dynamic team of internationally renowned experts.